-7 CFR § 278.l(b)(1)(iii) provides that for firms to qualify for authorization under Criterion B: "Firms must have more than 50 percent of their total gross retail sales in staple food sales.
-Total gross retail sales must include all retail sales of a firm, including food and non-food merchandise, as well as services, such as rental fees, professional fees, and entertainment/ sports/games income.
-However, a fee directly connected to the processing of staple foods, such as raw meat, poultry, or fish by the service provider, may be calculated as staple food sales under Criterion B."
+7 CFR § 278.l(b)(1)(iii) provides that for firms to qualify for authorization under Criterion B: Firms must have more than 50 percent of their total gross retail sales in staple food sales.
+Total gross retail sales must include all retail sales of a firm, including food and non-food merchandise, as well as services, such as rental fees, professional fees, and entertainment/sports/games income.

-7 CFR § 278.1(b)(6) deals with the need for access: "FNS will consider whether the applicant firm is located in an area with significantly limited access to food when the applicant firm fails to meet Criterion A per paragraph (b)(1)(ii) or Criterion B per paragraph (b)(1)(iii) of this section so long as the applicant firm meets all other SNAP authorization requirements."
+7 CFR § 278.1(b)(6) deals with the need for access: FNS will consider whether the applicant firm is located in an area with significantly limited access to food when the applicant firm fails to meet Criterion A per paragraph (b)(1)(ii) or Criterion B per paragraph (b)(1)(iii) of this section so long as the applicant firm meets all other SNAP authorization requirements.

-7 CFR § 278.1(l)(1) Withdrawing authorization reads in part: "FNS shall withdraw the authorization of any firm authorized to participate in the program for any of the following reasons. (i) The firm's continued participation in the program will not further the purposes of the program; (ii) The firm fails to meet the specifications of paragraph (b), (c), (d), (e), (f), (g), (h), or (i) of this section; (iii) The firm fails to meet the requirements for eligibility under Criterion A or B, as specified in paragraph (b)(1)(i) of this section; or, for co-located wholesale/retail firms, the firm fails to meet the requirements of paragraph (b)(1)(vi) of this section, for the time period specified in paragraph (k)(2) of this section."
+7 CFR § 278.1(1)(1) Withdrawing authorization reads in part: FNS shall withdraw the authorization of any firm authorized to participate in the program for any of the following reasons. (i) The firm's continued participation in the program will not further the purposes of the program; (ii) The firm fails to meet the specifications of paragraph (b), (c), (d), (e), (f), (g), (h), or (i) of this section; (iii) The firm fails to meet the requirements for eligibility under Criterion A or B, as specified in paragraph (b)(1)(i) of this section; or, for co-located wholesale/retail firms, the firm fails to meet the requirements of paragraph (b)(1)(vi) of this section, for the time period specified in paragraph (k)(2) of this section.